DEV-learn-co-students/cssi-prework-command-line-flatiron-labs/README.md

 When you open a file on your computer, you locate it in by navigating through the directories on your computer's file system using Finder.
 Even files on your Desktop that you click on are stored in your computer's file system, your hard drive.

-When you open an application from your Finder or Desktop, it always happens from the context of a "Working Directory" - the directory of your computer you were in when you executed the program.
-When you click on a file on your Desktop or Open an application from Your Dock or Applications directory, you are still opening a file in a directory.
-The Dock and Desktop are just abstractions for that directory to make them easy to access.

-We're used to navigating and operating on these files using our GUI, our Graphical User Interface, provided by OS X. Our Terminal provides us with a Command Line Interface to navigate and operate on the files and folders of our computer, just like the GUI.
-As programmers, the Terminal is our workbench, not the GUI.
+We're used to navigating and operating on these files using our GUI, our Graphical User Interface, provided by OS X. But as we work learn to become developers we need a quicker, more flexible way to interact with our computer.
 Let's learn to navigate our computer using the Terminal Command Line Interface.
 You can choose to watch the video in the next section, read about the commands or do both.
 Just make sure you are practicing along with the instructions so that you start internalizing some of the commands.

+The easiest way to open a terminal is through Spotlight by using COMMAND + SPACE (if you haven't changed the default shortcut), and typing "terminal".
+Terminal can also be found in the Applications folder in the Utilites subfolder.
+To keep Terminal in the Dock, you can right click it's icon in the Dock, hover over Options and select "Keep in Dock".

 ## Command Line Video